Degree Audit Reporting System (DARS)

 - An audit is not a way to register for courses.
 The audit will tell the student what is needed but it doesn’t replace the registration process.

-- An audit doesn’t replace written information, such as the University catalog, program fliers, and other handouts which explain programs and their policies.
+- An audit doesn’t replace other information, such as the University catalog, program fliers, and other handouts which explain programs and their policies.

 ABSOLUTELY.
 It is very important for you to consult your advisor when reading your audit.
 Your advisor can help you interpret the audit and give you other information related to your program of study.